310mc/https-310mc.github.io-tl/source/_posts/comet_show.md

 - Event Story
 - Akira
 - Story Index
 description: "[ES!!]
 Ryuseitai receives an order from their agency to combine Ryuseitai-M and Ryuseitai-N into one unit with other sub-units.
-At that moment, however, Chiaki and Kanata declare to leave the unit instead…"
+However, Chiaki and Kanata declare to leave the unit instead…"
 ---
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/enstars/tl-utils/story_cover/story-cover.css">